AyushYadav1155/Popular-Movies-Tv-Shows-and-People-Mobile-Application/README.md

 ## 2.4 How to use it after importing code

-To use this application after downloading the source code, you would required to create an API for yourself from TMDB webite.
+To use this application after downloading the source code, you would required to create an API for yourself from TMDB website.
 It is a fairly easy and quick process, for your ease I'm leaving a link to a youtube video that would guide you to perform it.

 YT link: https://www.youtube.com/watch?v=dCkVqY9MdUo

-(P.S : I am from India there is a particular issue I faced that I would other people should avoid, Jio Wifi provider seem to not repond to request sent to TMDB website and one won't be able to use the Website nor the application with that service provider.
-I would suggest to use mobile data of diffrent company to access the website as well as use the app, this is also for people who live outisde India if the TMDB webite is not responding could be a issue with your ISP and try switching internet to access the website and API)
+(P.S : I am from India there is a particular issue I faced that I would other people should avoid, Jio Wifi provider seem to not respond to request sent to TMDB website and one won't be able to use the Website nor the application with that service provider.
+I would suggest to use mobile data of different company to access the website as well as use the app, this is also for people who live outside India if the TMDB website is not responding could be a issue with your ISP and try switching internet to access the website and API)

 ## 2.5 Libraries used